unlimitediw/SVM/Project3.md

 * Change C and evaluate model:
     * Relationship between C and SVM performance:
         * SVM perfomance relationship with C value in linear svm model is really not obvious.
 Generally speaking, though, Larger C means the SVM model will be more strict and has less error point.
 However, the C value will only affect the performance in this model slightly.
+        * Generally speaking, the larger C value means that the model is more strict and will not allow more error points.
         * ![](https://github.com/unlimitediw/SVM/blob/master/Image/Crelationship.png)

     * decision boudary with smaller C 0.01: